entechlog/ksqldb-utilities/README.md

 ```

 #### Step 02: Prepare input file
 Prepare input file (for example sample.dat) with list of sqls which should run thru deployment process during this execution.
 Input file should be in below format.
-Typically this is just the output from the `buildKsqlQuery.sh` script.
+Typically this is just the output from the `build-ksqldb-query.sh` script.
 `/path-to-source-sql-file/sample-sql.sql`

 > Remember the contents inside the input file should be of `.sql` extension only and is case sensitive.

 #### Step 03: Execute the script
 Execute the script by running the command
-`./deployKsqlQuery.sh dev /path-to-control-file/sample.dat 15 deploy`
+`./deploy-ksql-query.sh dev /path-to-control-file/sample.dat 15 deploy`

 > - Here `dev` is the target environment
 > - `15` is the number of seconds between each deployment, This is required so that system is not overloaded.